-We are currently taking applications for our 2018 and 2019 Trainee Solicitor programmes.
+We are currently taking applications for our 2019 Trainee Solicitor programmes - our closing date is 31 January 2019 and all applications will be reviewed at this time.
 Please send a cover letter and CV to Samantha Foss, HR Advisor.
 If you have any questions please email Samantha or call at 01481 734848.

 We offer a number of bursaries to students from both Guernsey and Jersey.
 If you are a Channel Island resident and thinking of pursuing a career in law, we can assist you with your studies financially as well as provide support and work experience opportunities.

 If you wish to apply for a bursary, you aren't limited to taking a law degree.
 We consider the intention to become a lawyer rather than the degree course being followed.
 Alternatively, we also support post graduate studies with a law content.

 If you would like to be considered for our scheme, you'll need to achieve the following:

 If your application is successful, we will issue an offer conditional on you achieving the above results.
 The bursary award is for the duration of your relevant studies and will be made up of:

 In addition to our academic requirements, we are looking for students who possess the attributes that embody Collas Crill.
 Strong communication skills as well as drive are just some of the qualities that we look for.